Southeast High Speed Rail Corridor: Richmond–Norfolk (Hampton Roads spur)

-Richmond–Raleigh
+Richmond–Raleigh (S-Line)

 Between Richmond and Raleigh, the corridor uses the CSX S-line (the former Seaboard Air Line main line), which generally parallels US 1.
 The tracks on the segment of this line between Centralia, Virginia and Norlina, North Carolina were removed in the late 1980s and through traffic shifted to the CSX A-line (the former Atlantic Coast Line main line).
-The relative absence of freight trains along the remaining portions of the S-line will mean that significant curve straightening and other work can be accomplished without disrupting current service.

-The S-line also provides a more direct route for trains between Raleigh and the Northeast via Richmond.
+The relative absence of freight trains along the remaining portions of the S-line will mean that significant curve straightening and other work can be accomplished without disrupting current service.The S-line also provides a more direct route for trains between Raleigh and the Northeast via Richmond.
 Since the abandonment of the S-line, Amtrak trains traveling north of Raleigh use the A-line and the North Carolina Railroad between Raleigh and Selma.
-(The A-line does not pass through Raleigh, instead running roughly parallel to I-95 through Rocky Mount, Wilson, and Fayetteville.)
+(The A-line does not pass through Raleigh, instead running roughly parallel to Interstate 95 through Rocky Mount, Wilson, and Fayetteville.)
+The new S-line route will include station stops at Norlina, North Carolina, Henderson, North Carolina and Wake Forest, North Carolina.

 The proposed project does not include electrification of the railway, unlike in the Northeast Corridor.
 However, top speeds would be raised from 79 to 110 mph, resulting in an average speed of 85–87 mph.
 Travel time currently between Richmond and Raleigh on the Carolinian and Silver Star is close to four hours, but full implementation as proposed would reduce this to nearly two hours.
 The proposed two hours in time savings is nearly evenly split between the shorter distance provided by the more direct S-line routing and speed increases.

 The overall project cost for fully restoring and improving the S-line, including the curve straightening and new bridges necessary to raise top speeds to 110 mph, has been estimated at $4 billion.
-In response, the North Carolina-Virginia Interstate High-Speed Rail Compact Commission has proposed investigating a staged effort that would first restore the S-line to its 79 mph max speed state from the 1980s, and pursue other improvements only after service was restored.
+In response, the North Carolina-Virginia Interstate High-Speed Rail Compact Commission has proposed investigating a staged effort that would first restore the S-line to its 79 mph max speed state from the 1980s and pursue other improvements only after service was restored.
 This would have the benefit of reducing the travel time between Richmond and Raleigh by nearly one hour for a much lower startup cost, though it may somewhat increase the cost of performing the later improvements.
 The Silver Star would also travel over a restored S-line, as it did before 1986, and would also see the improvement in travel time.